AaronAmberman/SNORM/README.md

 This method has 6 parameters; |SqlConnection connection, bool autoConnect, Action<string> log, string query, CommandType commandType, params SqlParameter[] parameters| and it returns the number of rows affected just like *SqlCommand.ExecuteNonQuery*.

 ### ExecuteQuery
-this method has 6 parameters; |SqlConnection connection, bool autoConnect, Action<string> log, string query, CommandType commandType, params SqlParameter[] parameters| and it returns a jagged object array containing the results of your query.
+This method has 6 parameters; |SqlConnection connection, bool autoConnect, Action<string> log, string query, CommandType commandType, params SqlParameter[] parameters| and it returns a jagged object array containing the results of your query.
 Each object[] in the collection of object arrays  will represent a "row" of data in the result set.
 Each value in the row represents a "column" value.
 Know the order of the data being returned from the query horizontally (column order).
 So if you wanted to access row 5 column 3 you'd do returnedArray[4][2] and this will return the object that sits at that location, even if null.
 Check this yourself. **You will have to unbox the data yourself** because everything is returned as an object.

 # The SqlInformationService
 The API also comes with another simple static class called SqlInformationService and the only method this class has is *GetTableInformation*.
 This will retrieve column metadata information for a table. :) This method has 4 parameters; |SqlConnection connection, string tableSchema, string tableName, Action<string> log|